 The First Section is the place to begin.
-The First Section classes teach the first half of the Cheng Man-Ch’ing Yang-style short form, which includes many foundational postures and movements.
-In addition, fundamental Tai Chi principles and basic application concepts are covered.
+The First Section classes teach the first half of the Cheng Man-Ch’ing Yang-style short form, which includes foundational postures and movements.
+In addition, fundamental Tai Chi principles, energies, and basic application concepts are covered.

 This class is typically $225 for first time students, $175 for repeat First Section students.

-The Second Section class teaches the second half of the 37-posture form.
-Once the First Section becomes natural and familiar, you will be ready to study the Second Section.
+The Second Section classes teach the second half of the 37-posture form.
 The Second Section contains a similar number of postures, but many more movements than the First Section.
+Therefore, the Second Section is taught in two sessions, Part 1 and Part 2.
+Once the First Section becomes natural and familiar, you will be ready to start the Second Section.

-This class is typically $225 for first time students, $175 for repeat Second Section students.
+This class is typically $115 for per section, $90 for Second Section repeat students.

 Form Review offers correction and an opportunity to more deeply explore the various postures and movements in the form, and begins to introduce warm up exercises, standing meditation, and Sensing Hands.
 This class is varies in cost, depending on how many classes are in a session.